CLARIAH/clariah-plus/docs/authentication/CLARIAH_service_authentication_flow.md

 ## Some context

-The CLARIAH community, comprised of mainly acedemic institutes and universities, shares a common Identity Provider (IdP), required for user authentication, via the CLARIN organisation.
+The CLARIAH community, comprised of mainly acedemic institutes and universities, shares a common Identity Provider (IdP), required for user authentication, via the [CLARIN](https://www.clarin.eu/) organisation.
 This way CLARIAH can enable login functionality for CLARIAH services

-This CLARIN IdP is connected to the CLARIAH authentication system (SATOSA) and enables CLARIAH services, such as LaMachine and the [Media Suite](https://mediasuite.clariah.nl) to provide a login functionality for (all) members/organisations connected via the CLARIN IdP.
-(TODO a bit terrible phrasing, fix later)
+This CLARIN IdP is connected to the CLARIAH authentication system (SATOSA) and enables CLARIAH services, such as LaMachine and the [Media Suite](https://mediasuite.clariah.nl) a way to implement a login functionality for (all) members/organisations connected via the CLARIN IdP.

 # How to connect your service